MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 There are multiple starting points for plugin development.
 You can extend the built-in plugins or you can create a new plugin.
 For extending the built-in plugins, refer to respective plugins page.

-For plugin creation, you can start with a custom prompt or a power platform connector or a topic.
+For plugin creation, you can start with a custom prompt, a Power Platform connector, or a conversational plugin.

 ### Start with a custom prompt